-A few weeks ago, on a sunny-day casual Turkey hunt, I discovered this 2006 Russell’s Reserve 10 Year Old Bourbon way back on a shelf full of 2010-2014 label bottles.
-Prior to 2005, Russell’s Reserve 10-year was 101 proof and of a different design altogether.
-Those bottles are now long gone, but if you’re lucky like me, you can still find the “brown label” 90-proof versions from 2005-2009 in the wild.
+A few weeks ago, on a sunny-day casual Turkey hunt, I discovered a 2006 Russell’s Reserve 10 Year Old Bourbon hiding on a shelf of 2010-era bottles.
+Prior to 2005, Russell’s Reserve 10-year was 101 proof bearing a completely different design.
+Those bottles are long gone, but if you’re lucky there’s a chance you can still find a brown-label 90-proof iteration (2005-2009).

-So those are the technical details.
+Enough of the technical details.
 The real proof is in the pudding.
-So, let’s dig in …
+Let’s pour!

-Russell’s Reserve 10 Year Old Bourbon (2006 “brown label” – no mention of Eddie, just Jimmy Russell) – 90 proof KSBW aged at least 10 years – 75% corn, 13% rye, 12% barley (rumored mash bill) – distilled by the Austin, Nichols Distilling Co., Lawrenceburg, KY
+Russell’s Reserve 10 Year Old Bourbon (2006 “brown label”) – 90-proof KSBW – aged at least ten years – distilled by the Austin, Nichols Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

-Nose: rich vanilla, maple syrup, honey, blood orange, ripe cherries, musty/funky oak, herbal tea, floral perfume
+Nose: rich vanilla, maple syrup, honey, blood orange, ripe cherry, musty/funky oak, herbal tea, floral perfume

 Taste: maple syrup, vanilla, honey, caramel chews, citrus, baking spice, musty oak, tobacco, leather, vegetal notes

-Finish: (finishes slightly above proof) medium/med-long in duration – full/round, warm & sticky – fading vanilla, musty oak, herbal/floral spice
+Finish: (finishes slightly above proof) medium in duration – full/round, warm & sticky – fading vanilla, musty oak, herbal/floral spice

-Overall: This bottle is in many ways the essence of old Wild Turkey.
-Rich vanilla?
-Check.
-Thick maple/toffee?
-Check.
-Musty/funky oak?
-Check.
-Fragrant herbal/floral spice?
-Check.
-Dusty bottle vibe?
-Hell check yes.
-I’ll be very honest, this is one of my favorite Wild Turkey expressions out there – even at 90-proof.
+This is one of my favorite Wild Turkey expressions out there – even at 90 proof.
 Is it “Cheesy Gold Foil” level?
-No, but it is definitely mature and has some of the best parts of the CGF profile in moderate doses.
-In fact, this 2006 Russell’s Reserve 10 Year Old Bourbon tastes almost exactly like my 2003 Wild Turkey 101/12 export – even with an 11 point proof difference!
+No, but it’s definitely mature and showcasing some of the best aspects of the CGF profile (in moderate doses, of course).
+In fact, this 2006 Russell’s 10-year tastes remarkably similar to my 2003 Wild Turkey 101/12 export – eleven-point proof difference and all.
 Trust me.
-I had to side-by-side compare to confirm, but I speak the truth.
-Hard to believe how good $34 retail can taste – a bonafide blast-from-the-past diamond in the rough!
-A-
+I had to taste side by side to confirm, but it’s the truth.
+Hard to believe how good $34 can taste.
+A bonafide blast-from-the-past diamond in the rough!